hex358/ibserver/README.md

 <br>
 Even though client save files are stored on hosts device during multiplayer, I didn't want to store player IDs locally - that would have made them easily modifiable.
 <br><br>
-To fix this I made a separate server.
+For this reason I made a separate server.
 It stores username/password pairs in a MongoDB database, returning players ID when they send a post request.
 <br><br>
 There is also skin system. <br>
 They have to undergo multiple layers of compression though.